 Check the cell phone's charging port.

-We often put our phones in our pockets and other places without a protective pouch which protects the charging port.
+We often put our phones in our pockets and other places without a protective pouch that protects the charging port.
 Dirt and debris can enter the charging port and cause the charger not to connect completely with the phone.
 Get a light source and look into your phones charging port.
-If you find visible dirt and debris, get a soft toothbrush and use it to clean phone charging port.
+If you find visible dirt and debris, get a soft toothbrush and use it to clean the phone charging port.
 You can also use a cue tip to do this.
 Avoid using things like toothpicks or paper clips.
 A toothpick can easily get broken into your charging port and even damage your charging port.
 Paper clips are metallic thus can conduct electricity.
 They are also sharp and can cause injuries.
 If after removing debris and dirt, try charging, if it works then you're good to go.

 WHERE CAN I GET MY PHONE CHARGER PORT FIX

 If all these methods above fail, then your cell phone charging port is probably damaged and needs to be repaired .
 It is advised that you don't try repair phone charging port yourself.
 Forget those DIY tutorials online that may promise to teach you how to fix phone charger port.
 Your limited knowledge and skills as regards this may lead to further damage to your device.
 Save yourself from this by visiting a professional phone repair shop like Carlcare service to repair cell phone charger port.
 Carlcare is a professional after-sales service brand which has 2300+ service centres over 50 countries.
 We are the only official after-sales service provider for Infinix, Tecno, and Itel phones.